 Elizabeth Emerson’s architectural interests spring from the social and cultural.
 A native of the Washington DC area, Elizabeth’s research in design has engaged issues of social and environmental sustainability, individual and collective identity, and privatization.

 Elizabeth's project experience prior to founding EL Studio ranged from multi-tenant residential and hospitality projects to institutional and government projects including the Syracuse University School of Architecture and the US Embassies in Rabat, Morocco and Vienna, Austria.
 She has taught at several institutions, most recently in the graduate Urban Practice concentration at Catholic University School of Architecture and Planning.
-In addition to her design work and academic research, she undertakes art exhibition and residency projects in partnership with Carpe Diem Arte et Pesquisa in Lisbon, Portugal and is an Architectural Expert Guide for Spain and Portugal with AIA Architectural Adventures.
+She serves on the Board of Trustees at Stone Ridge School of the Sacred Heart in Bethesda, MD, and on the Board of Visitors for Catholic University of America School of Architecture and Planning and the Advisory Council Board of the Hillwood Estate Museum & Gardens, both located in Washington, DC.
 Elizabeth is a licensed architect in New York and Washington, DC.

 Master of Advanced Architecture Design, Columbia University GSAPP